 First, update your system to ensure all existing packages are up to date.
-This will ensure no conflicts arise as best as possible during the installation.
+This step helps prevent conflicts during the installation process.

 Install Synaptic Package Manager via Terminal Command